Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 In other words, some Sling TV subscribers have to spend twice as much every month just to get one additional channel!

-Fact 3: DirecTV Stream Has Better Discounts and Deals
+Fact 3: DirecTV Stream has better discounts and deals

 Though Sling TV and DirecTV Stream are both competitive when it comes to promotions, DirecTV Stream tends to have better deals and discounts.

-With various DirecTV Stream promo codes, you can get:
+With various DirecTV Stream, you can get:

-- 3 months of Showtime free.
+• 3 months of Showtime free.

-- 3 months of HBO Max free.
+• 3 months of Max free.

-- 3 Months of Cinemax free.
+• 3 Months of Cinemax free.

-- Regional sports for free.
+• Regional sports for free.

-With Sling TV promo codes, you can get:
+With Sling TV, you can get:

-- A free Air TV Mini (if you prepay for 2 months of service).
+• A free Air TV Mini (if you prepay for 2 months of service).

-Fact 4: Sling TV Has a Better Sports Lineup
+Fact 4: Sling TV has a better sports lineup

 Here’s a quick look at how Sling TV’s sports lineup compares to DirecTV Stream’s.